digitalbricklayer/techteapotcom/src/content/articles/network-simulation-introduction/index.md

 A good first bet is to find yourself a spare machine somewhere.
 Visit the various open source tool websites and see which suits you best.
 Then give it a go.
 Try some of the tutorials and gradually build up your confidence.

 If you find yourself in trouble, join a tool mailing list and ask away.
-Im sure that you will receive a warm welcome.
+I'm sure that you will receive a warm welcome.

 If you require phone support etc, or would like printed manuals, then you may want to move onto a commercial tool.